pyControl/docs/docs/user-guide/graphical-user-interface.md

 # pyControl GUI

 The pyControl GUI is a graphical interface for running experiments, configuring setups and visualising behaviour.
 The GUI is a tabbed window with *Run task*, *Experiments* and *Setups* tabs.
-The *Run task* tab controls one hardware setup at a time i.e. one pyboard and its connected hardware.
-It is designed for quickly prototyping tasks and testing hardware setups, but can also be used to acquire data from one setup.
-The *Experiments* tab is used to configure and run experiments on many setups in parallel.
-The *Setups* tab is used to name and configure the hardware setups connected to the computer.
+The [Run task tab](#run-task-tab) controls one hardware setup at a time i.e. one pyboard and its connected hardware.
+It is designed for quickly prototyping tasks and testing hardware setups, but can also be used to acquire data from a single setup.
+The [Experiments tab](#experiments-tab) is used to configure and run experiments on multiple setups in parallel.
+The [Setups tab](#setups-tab) is used to name and configure the hardware setups connected to the computer.

 To run the GUI, run the file *pyControl_GUI.pyw* in the pyControl root directory.